Nintendo profit outlook weakens ahead of Wii U launch

 Yet, growing competition from tablet PCs and smartphones that are increasingly eating into the $78 billion gaming market mean the Japanese company, which began making playing cards more than a century ago, may struggle to repeat the hit it had with the Wii.

-Its success or failure will also provide a clue to rivals Sony Corp (6758.T) and Microsoft Corp (MSFT.O) as to whether advanced games machines can hold back the challenge from mobile devices.
+Its success or failure will also provide a clue to rivals Sony Corp and Microsoft Corp as to whether advanced games machines can hold back the challenge from mobile devices.

 Nintendo said on Wednesday that it expects to sell 5.5 million Wii U machines by March 31, the first time it has released a sales target for the device.